How to apply for a mooring permit

 Send the following to BIOTA.Environment@fcdo.gov.uk:

-Please apply for a permit at least six weeks prior to your intended arrival date, as the application process can take several weeks.
+Please apply for a permit at least six weeks prior to your intended arrival date, as the application process can take several weeks and space is limited.
 There is no right to receive a permit, and they are granted solely at the discretion of the Administration.

 Failure to provide a full application or necessary documentation will lead to your application being rejected.
 If you are unsure please submit queries in advance of submitting your application, and take care to read all documentation carefully and in full.